Share to

 Companies need to be responsive, relevant, and helpful to meet the needs of consumers today.
 They should look to be “always on”, bumping up the convenience factor for customers who may have a request outside of normal business hours – whatever “normal business hours” means nowadays in a convenience-first world.

 When business messaging is done right, it smoothes the customer experience and encourages them to return.
-In fact, 82% of customers say they’d be likely to recommend a brand if it offers them convenient customer service.
+In fact, 89% of consumers say they’re likely to return and make another purchase after a positive customer experience.

 It isn’t just customers driving the discussion around business messaging practices – top industry leaders in customer support are in on the conversation, too.
 Almost 7 in 10 of those leaders recognize personalization in messaging-based customer support as the top driver of strong customer relationships.